McKnight Clinical Translational Research Scholarship in Cognitive Aging and Age-Related Memory Loss

 The scholarships support early career clinician scientists with the purpose of developing the next generation of researchers working to better understand and alleviate the effects of age-related cognitive decline and memory loss.

-The application window for the 2025 scholarships is now closed.
-Recipients will be notified in January 2025.
+The application window for the 2026 scholarships is open now through September 9, 2025.
+Recipients will be notified in January 2026.

 Program At-A-Glance